-Passenger traffic for the month of April was boosted by growth across all regions except the Middle East.
+Passenger traffic for the month of April was boosted by growth across all regions except for the African region.
 Nine out of Changi’s top 20 country markets registered double-digit growth, including India (+16%), Indonesia (+16%) and Malaysia (11%).

 One billion passengers handled since opening

 In April 2017, Changi Airport registered its one billionth passenger since its opening on 1 July 1981.
 Since then, three terminals have opened – Terminal 1 (in 1981), Terminal 2 (in 1990) and Terminal 3 (in 2008), while Terminal 4 will open in the second half of this year.
 Changi Airport’s passenger traffic has risen steadily on an annual basis – it handled over 20 million passengers per annum (mppa) in 1994, 30 mppa in 2004, 40 mppa in 2010, 50 mppa in 2012 and is on track to achieve 60 mppa in 2017.
 The Singapore air hub has also grown with the rise in passenger traffic – in 1981, 34 airlines operated to 67 cities; today, about 120 airlines link Singapore to more than 380 cities globally.

 Two million tonnes of cargo in past 12 months